juntao/arenztopia/content/news/Issue 26.md

 250 more people have gotten Avac and 400 people have gotten the Pfizer vaccine, according to reports.
 Cases are at 388 and deaths are at 11.

-## Feature:
+## Feature: Domo Lexington
-By Lorenzo Avila
+By Tony Yuan and Lorenzo Avila

-Today we interviewed Domo Lexington, a famous chef working in Arenztopia City, he owns a restaurant in AZ city that is known for it's many variations of food.
+Today we interviewed Domo Lexington, a famous chef working in Arenztopia City.
+He owns a famous  restaurant there that is known for its many variations on popular dishes.

+Olb City Announcer: Could you just breifly describe your restaurant?

+Domo Lexington:

 OCA:

 DL:

 OCA:

 DL:

 OCA:

 DL:

-OCA:

-DL:
+This interview has been edited for length and clarity.

 ## Car Crash Follow-Up
 By Sam-Louis Alrocaet